jpschroeder/pipe-to-me/Readme.md

 You can then run the program directly or use systemd to install it as a service and keep it running.

-Customize the `pipe-to-me.service` file in the repo for your server and copy it to `/lib/systemd/system/pipe-to-me.service` (ubuntu)
+Customize the `scripts/pipe-to-me.service` file in the repo for your server and copy it to `/lib/systemd/system/pipe-to-me.service` (ubuntu)

 Start the app with: `systemctl start pipe-to-me`
 Enable it on boot with: `systemctl enable pipe-to-me`